Find out how protein keeps you lean and healthy. Plus, check out portable and delicious options

-Weight gain underlies most of today’s health problems, from diabetes to osteoarthritis, and protein is a key part of the solution.
-However, it’s beneficial only when it isn’t adulterated with the hazardous trimmings found in breaded, fried “fast foods.”
+Weight gain underlies most of today’s health problems, from diabetes and heart disease to osteoarthritis and premature aging, and protein is a key part of the solution.
+However, it’s really beneficial only when it isn’t adulterated with hazardous trimmings.

 “Everyone is fixated on calories, but I believe that eating less and exercising more is wrong.
 It doesn’t work,” says Jorge Cruise, author of The Belly Fat Cure.
-“The real secret is avoiding hidden sugar, and protein is very beneficial to weight loss, anti-aging, and overall health because it has very little or no hidden sugar at all.”
+“The real secret is avoiding hidden sugar, and protein is very beneficial to weight loss, anti-aging and health because, whether it’s from an animal or vegetable source, it has very little or no hidden sugar at all.”

-According to research presented at a meeting of the American College of Sports Medicine, compared to carbohydrates and fats, proteins require more effort to be broken down, burning extra calories during digestion.
+According to research presented at a Health & Fitness Summit & Exposition of the American College of Sports Medicine, compared to carbohydrates and fats, proteins require more effort to be broken down, burning extra calories during digestion.
 As a result, simply substituting protein for other macronutrients can, by itself, cause some weight loss.